MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 ```
 1. The first step taken is to see if the username already exists within local storage
-    * If the username already exists within local storage we know that a socket connection with that username already exists
+    * If the username already exists within local storage we output that there has been username collision

-    * If there is a username collision we create an event emitter that creates an event under the name usernameCollision
+    * We then create an event emitter that creates an event under the name usernameCollision

  2. If we can't find the username inside local storage then create the key-value pair with the key being the username and the value being the corresponding socket id
-    * If the username is valid we then create an event emitter to create an event called valid username
+    * If the username is valid we then emit an event called valid username

-Now that we have an understanding what the backend is doing behind the scenes when you send a username lets implement custom logic on the client side to respond to these events accordingly
+Now that we have an understanding of what the backend is doing behind the scenes when you send a username lets implement custom logic on the client side to respond to these events accordingly.

-From the client perspective we are going to be listening out for these two events!
-Before we start to implement lets go over the desired output of each situation!
+From the client perspective we are going to be listening out for these two events.
+Before we start to implement lets go over the desired output of each situation.

 When listening for the username collision event handler if triggered we want to display an alert to the user saying that someone connected already has that username

-On the other hand when listening for the valid username event handler we want to transition to the next view!
+On the other hand when listening for the valid username event handler we want to transition to the next view.

-Lets add two event listeners to our Chat Room file, one being for the usernameCollision and the other being for a valid username
+Lets add two event listeners to our Chat Room file, one being for the usernameCollision and the other being for a valid username.

 #### Insert solution box here
 ```